rgleave/proj2/EnergyForecastingWorkshop.md

 - How to automatically generate Glue databases and tables using Cloudformation.
 - How to use Athena to generate a refined data set from raw data and simultaneously register that as a new Glue table.

+You are now ready to move on to the next module of this workshop.

 ## MODULE TWO: BUILDING A FORECAST PIPELINE